netbox-community/netbox/docs/integrations/graphql-api.md

 # GraphQL API Overview

 NetBox provides a read-only [GraphQL](https://graphql.org/) API to complement its REST API.
-This API is powered by the [Graphene](https://graphene-python.org/) library and [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/).
+This API is powered by the [Graphene](https://graphene-python.org/) library and  [Strawberry Django](https://strawberry-graphql.github.io/strawberry-django/).

 ## Queries